- Helmet, certified for ski or climb (or both): Worn at all times, both ascents & descents.

 - Leave zone only once skins are either reaffixed to skis or stowed away (whether in pack or clothing) with both hands free to hold poles.

-- Bootpack: Lash skis securely to pack (i.e., no holding onto skis w/ hands).
+- Bootpack: Lash skis securely to pack on back (i.e., no holding onto skis or pack w/ hands while moving).
 Exception: pack not required for Shorter Recreational Course w/o bootpack if clothing can hold skins, food, water, etc. Prohibited (no exceptions): mountaineering "sharps" e.g., ice axe, self-arrest ski pole grip, crampons (boot or ski).

 - Except for bootpack and transition zones, no on-foot hiking, walking, booting, climbing, snowshoeing: all travel is on skis (or snowboard), both ascents & descents, i.e., if skis off, you're stationary at a transition area (or you crashed…).